TheCodeForge/Chronovore/README.md

 Miniature tabletop wargaming in the grim dark future.
 And past.
 And present.
 Time no longer has any meaning.

 # Minis
-AltHammer is designed to be played using your existing collection of wargaming figurines.
+Chonovore is currently designed to be played using your existing collection of wargaming figurines.

 # Why play Chronovore over other rule sets?
 Simple: